kedro-org/kedro/docs/source/05_data/01_data_catalog.md

 ```
 where `--load-version` is dataset name and version timestamp separated by `:`.

 This section shows just the very basics of versioning.
-You can learn more about how this feature can be used in [Advanced IO](./08_advanced_io.md#versioning).
+You can learn more about how this feature can be used in [Kedro IO](02_kedro_io.md#versioning).

 ## Using the Data Catalog with the Code API